 If you're always looking for an easy weeknight friendly vegan dinner idea, here's a few:

-- Veggie Chili - thich, rich and hearty - all eaters love this hearty vegan chili!
+- Vegan Chili - thich, rich and hearty - all eaters love this hearty veggie chili!

 - Mushroom Lentil Bolognese - best vegan bolognese sauce ever, super healthy, gf!